 Long Arm Quilting Services

-ScruffyQuilts is pleased to offer edge-to-edge computerized long arm quilting services with a Gammill Statler Stitcher, using Isocord 100% polyester thread and Hobb’s 80/20 batting.
+ScruffyQuilts is pleased to offer edge-to-edge computerized long arm quilting services with a Gammill Statler Stitcher, we've nicknamed Doodles.
+Doodles uses Isocord 100% polyester thread and Hobb’s 80/20 batting.
 Your quilt is precious to us because we know how much hard work and creativity went into it.
 Because of this, we take our time, handling each quilt with the same degree of care and attention to detail that we would give our own.

-Currently we are NOT accepting appliqué quilts, quilts with flanges or embroidery, T-shirt quilts, or quilts with Minkie backs.
+Currently we are NOT accepting quilts with 3-dimensional piecing, quilts with flanges or embroidery.

 Contact: You can bring your quilt in to the shop and one of our sales associates will help you with your thread and pattern selection.
-Katrina has been operating the long arm under supervision for about 6 months and has quilted 12 quilts completely on her own from start to finish.
 If you want to speak with Katrina directly about your quilt, just call the shop first to make sure she's on duty that day.